-- The cemetery is locked to vehicle access most of the time.
-Arrangements can be made for vehicular access if required, by contacting the Council.
-Pedestrian access is available at all times, however, the Council would not advise access after dark.
+- 2. The cemetery is locked to vehicle access most of the time.
+Arrangements can be made for vehicular access to Blue Badge holders if required, by contacting the Council.
+Pedestrian access is always available; however, the Council would not advise access after dark.
 There is no lighting in the cemetery, and some of the ground is uneven.
-The council accepts no liability for any injuries sustained by anyone ignoring these regulations. - Any member of the public using the cemetery, must if requested to do so, follow the guidance of the Clerk.
+The council accepts no liability for any injuries sustained by anyone ignoring these regulations. - 3.
+Any member of the public using the cemetery, must if requested to do so, follow the guidance of the Clerk.

-Exclusive Right Of Burial
+Exclusive Right of Burial